 The Tango project is prospective for gold, copper and molybdenum.
 Several areas of interest have been identified through extensive exploration and mapping.
 Prime Meridian has developed comprehensive drill programs for several confirmed and prospective deposits on the property.

 In addition to its exploration targets, Prime Meridian is also prepared to begin operations on the following precious metals targets: San Agustin, La Cocolmeca, El Pino, La Gloria, Los Colgados, Mango, Urrea, La Vibora, La Flauta, La Botica and Lentes.
 The company is also looking for copper and molybdenum deposits at the Guacamaya and Pórfido del Cuervo targets.
-Prime Meridian’s focus on both pre-mapped and speculative targets will allow the company to expand and initiate operations at Tango and generate revenue, while also exploring new opportunities.
+Prime Meridian’s focus on both pre-mapped and speculative targets allows the company to expand and initiate operations at Tango to generate revenue, while also exploring new opportunities.

 Prime Meridian has registered its surface access agreement with the Ejido of Picachos and is permitted to complete exploration activities on the property.